Good Shepherd Appeal

 Supporting the Local and Wider Community.

 We know that it is our duty as good human beings to try and help those less fortunate than ourselves in whatever way we can.
-In our school we do this in many ways, including through lots of fundraising for good causes through the year.
+In our academy we do this in many ways, including through lots of fundraising for good causes through the year.

 Every little help and we must remember that while it is not always possible to do great things we can do many small things in great ways.